Fall prevention in Parkinson’s, neurodegenerative disease and ageing

 We have developed an innovative undergraduate geriatrics curriculum which is delivered via an 18-week clerkship at the University of Bristol.
 Embedded within this is a mixed-methods programme of research to evaluate and innovate undergraduate teaching in geriatric medicine.
 This work, funded by The Dunhill Medical Trust, comprises three streams of work:

-- Innovation and Evaluation of the ‘Complex Medicine in Older People’ curriculum at Bristol Medical School
+- Innovation and Evaluation of the ‘Complex Medicine in Older People’ curriculum (CMOP) at Bristol Medical School

 - The Students and Trainees on Medical Placements (STOMP): Tackling Discrimination Study